Investment 7 Ways To Avoid ABSD Legally In Singapore (Updated For 2022)

 So instead of buying another condo to rent out, you could consider a coffee shop, industrial space, etc. Be sure to do your homework though, as commercial property is a whole different ball game from residential.

-Finally, the simplest method for ambitious couples: just put the first home under one spouse.
+Finally, the simplest method for ambitious couples: just to put the first home under one spouse.

 If you have the means to shoulder the mortgage alone, then consider not having a co-borrower.